JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 we will assume that a personal account is being used.
 - Two new public GitHub repositories in your GitHub Account.
 These repositories will be used as [development repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#development-repository) and [release repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#release-repository).
 Each repository should have at least one commit.
-A commit that creates a README file is also sufficient.

-## Create A New Agama Project
+## Create a new Agama project

 We will use [Agama Lab](https://cloud.gluu.org/agama-lab/) to create a simple username-password based user authentication project.
-The will be similar to the one shown below.
+The authentication flow will be similar to the one shown below.

 ![](../../../assets/agama-lab-flow-quick-start-guide.png)